Vyral/anne-stewart-blog/_posts/2020-02-27-why-do-new-homes-need-sewer-inspections.md

 {% include youtube.html %}

+*A sewer inspection is always necessary, even on a brand-new home.
+Here’s why.*

 I’m here today at a new construction site to do a sewer scope inspection and I want to explain how this process works in case you weren’t aware.

 **Essentially, a camera is poked into the sewer line to make sure there are no cracks, breakages, or inclines that would prevent the sewer from working properly.** These lines are typically located within two feet of any crawlspace on a new home.